mudlogger/autogen301/README.md

 Installation:

 1. Download the autogen301.pkg file
-2. Copy to er301/package folder on SD card.
+2. Copy to ER301/packages folder on SD card.
 3. Flick the left switch to Admin.
 4. Select Package Manager.
+5. You should see autogen301.pkg as an available choice along with the core and teletype mods, which will most likely already be installed
-5. Highlight autogen301.pkg in the top screen.
+6. Highlight autogen301.pkg in the top screen.
-6. Install.
+7. Install.